tml-tuebingen/nshap/README.md

 }
 ```

-If you use the [Shapley Taylor](https://arxiv.org/abs/1902.05622) or [Faith-Shap](https://arxiv.org/abs/2203.00870) interaction index you should also consider to cite the respective papers.
+If you use interaction indices that were introduced in other works, such as [Shapley Taylor](https://arxiv.org/abs/1902.05622) or [Faith-Shap](https://arxiv.org/abs/2203.00870), you should also consider to cite the respective papers.